 Page

 PROSPECTUS SUMMARY 1

-THE OFFERING 7
+THE OFFERING 11

-SUMMARY CONSOLIDATED FINANCIAL DATA 9
+SUMMARY CONSOLIDATED FINANCIAL DATA 12

-RISK FACTORS 10
+RISK FACTORS 13

-SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 55
+SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 59

-USE OF PROCEEDS 57
+USE OF PROCEEDS 61

-DIVIDEND POLICY 59
+DIVIDEND POLICY 62

-CAPITALIZATION 60
+CAPITALIZATION 63

-DILUTION 62

-SELECTED CONSOLIDATED FINANCIAL DATA 65
+SELECTED CONSOLIDATED FINANCIAL DATA 64

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 66
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 65

 BUSINESS 79

-MANAGEMENT 106
+MANAGEMENT 108

-PRINCIPAL SHAREHOLDERS 127
+PRINCIPAL AND SELLING SHAREHOLDERS 131

-CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS 130
+CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS 134

-DESCRIPTION OF SHARE CAPITAL 134
+DESCRIPTION OF SHARE CAPITAL 138

-SHARES ELIGIBLE FOR FUTURE SALE 141
+SHARES ELIGIBLE FOR FUTURE SALE 145

-MATERIAL TAX CONSIDERATIONS 143
+MATERIAL TAX CONSIDERATIONS 147

-UNDERWRITING 153
+UNDERWRITING 157

-EXPENSES RELATED TO OFFERING 159
+EXPENSES RELATED TO OFFERING 162

-LEGAL MATTERS 160
+LEGAL MATTERS 163

-EXPERTS 160
+EXPERTS 163

-ENFORCEABILITY OF CIVIL LIABILITIES 161
+ENFORCEABILITY OF CIVIL LIABILITIES 164

-WHERE YOU CAN FIND ADDITIONAL INFORMATION 162
+WHERE YOU CAN FIND ADDITIONAL INFORMATION 165

 INDEX TO CONSOLIDATED FINANCIAL STATEMENTS F-1

-Through and including , 2020 (the 25th day after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
+Through and including , 2021 (the $25^{\rm th}$ day after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to a dealer's obligation to deliver a prospectus when acting as an underwriter and with respect to an unsold allotment or subscription.

 You should rely only on the information contained in this prospectus and any related free-writing prospectus that we authorize to be distributed to you.
-We have not authorized any person, including any underwriter, to provide you with information different from that contained in this prospectus or any related free-writing prospectus that we authorize to be distributed to you.
+We and the selling shareholders have not authorized any person, including any underwriter, to provide you with information different from that contained in this prospectus or any related free-writing prospectus that we authorize to be distributed to you.
 This prospectus is not an offer to sell, nor is it seeking an offer to buy, our ordinary shares in any state or jurisdiction where such offer or sale is not permitted.
 The information in this prospectus speaks only as of the date of this prospectus unless the information specifically indicates that another date applies, regardless of the time of delivery of this prospectus or of any sale of the ordinary shares offered hereby.
 Our business, financial condition, results of operations, and prospects may have changed since that date.
 We do not take any responsibility for, nor do we provide any assurance as to the reliability of, any information other than the information in this prospectus and any free writing prospectus prepared by us or on our behalf.
-Neither the delivery of this prospectus prepared by us or on our behalf.
-Neither the delivery of this prospectus prepared by us or on our behalf.
 Neither the delivery of this prospectus nor the sale of our ordinary shares means that information contained in this prospectus is correct after the date of this prospectus.